mAAdhaTTah/wordpress-github-sync/README.md

 1. Install the plugin and activate it via WordPress's plugin settings page
 2. [Create a personal oauth token](https://github.com/settings/tokens/new) with the `public_repo` scope (you can also create a bot account for this, if you'd prefer)
 3. Configure your GitHub host, repository, and OAuth Token on the WordPress <--> GitHub sync settings page within WordPress's administrative interface
+4. Create a WebHook within you repository with the provided callback URL